Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Waveform data

 The waveform data is the raw vibration recorded directly by the sensors.
-For convenience, the waveform data should be provided in physical units native to the instrument recording the data of $m$, ${m}/{s}$, or $m/s^2$ for displacement, velocity and acceleration, respectively.
+For convenience, the waveform data can be provided in physical units native to the instrument recording the data of $m$, ${m}/{s}$, or $m/s^2$ for displacement, velocity and acceleration, respectively.
+However, if size is of concern, storing the ADC count is more appropriate.
+S allow compression using the Steim1 and Steim2 differential algorithm, it is preferrable to store the ADC cound

-Storing the data The data can also be stored in ADC count as integers.
+Storing the ADC count as integers should be seriously consid

 The vibration data shall be provided with the metadata required to appropriately read and interpret the waveform.